 Hi, my name is Lorenzo Vianelli and I am a researcher who is interested in migration, borders, asylum, and more generally on human mobility and the attempts to govern it.
-My work is interdisciplinary and cuts across political and human geography, politics and anthropology.
+My work is interdisciplinary and cuts across political and human geography, sociology, political science, and anthropology.
 In terms of theoretical positioning, I have been influenced by the work of Michel Foucault and by the approach of the Autonomy of Migration.

 I graduated from the University of Bologna (Italy) in 2008, then I worked in the field of migration and asylum for a few years, notably supporting asylum seekers and refugees in a northern Italian town.
 In 2013, I moved to the UK where I obtained a PhD in Politics and International Studies from the University of Warwick in 2018.
 After the PhD, I was a postdoctoral research associate in the H2020 project CEASEVAL at the University of Luxembourg and in the ERC-funded project ASYFAIR at the University of Exeter.
 In January 2020, I joined again the Department of Geography and Spatial Planning of the University of Luxembourg, where I led the H2020 project CONDISOBS, which was funded by an H2020 Marie Skłodowska-Curie Individual Fellowship.